Start from an idea, notes, transcript, or rough draft — then let Summit help turn it into a clearer book.

 Generic coaching may create encouragement, but Summit is designed to give you a visible blocker, a real decision, and a recommended next path before bigger spend.

 A yes here should feel safe.
-The first step is a bounded diagnostic, not a hidden push into a bigger package.
+The first move is clear book momentum, not a hidden push into a bigger package.

-• Built for serious nonfiction experts with real manuscript material and a real business behind the book.
+• Built for serious nonfiction experts with real source material and a real business behind the book.

 • If the fit is strong, Summit reviews the application within 1 to 2 business days and replies with the clearest next step.